DrewNaylor/UXL-Launcher/docs/readmes/readme-v3.3.txt

 If you are reading this in Notepad or another text editor, it displays best in Word Wrap view.
 Click on Format>Word Wrap on the top bar.
 Notepad++ users will find it under View>Word wrap.

-UXL Launcher - Unified eXecutable Launcher -- Version 3.3 Release Candidate 1 - Codename "More Forms and Seven Years Ago" -- 7/12/2020 (MM/DD/YYYY).
+UXL Launcher - Unified eXecutable Launcher -- Version 3.3 Stable - Codename "More Forms and Seven Years Ago" -- 7/26/2020 (MM/DD/YYYY).

 If you have any trouble, you might be able to find an answer on the wiki.
 It's linked at the end of this readme file.
 If not, you can submit a bug report at the "Report a problem" link at the end of this readme file.
 Your report will be labeled by the developers accordingly in a reasonable amount of time.